 Table 2-45.
-Summary of Key Vita-Pakt Fruit Process and Dehydration Facility WDR Nitrate Management-Related Requirements Category Summary of Requirements Discharge Prohibitions Prohibits the discharge of waste to surface waters and to surface water drainage courses Discharge Specifications & Solids Disposal The maximum daily discharge flow shall not exceed 0.042 mgd from August to September or 2,000 gpd the rest of the year.
+Summary of Key Vita-Pakt Fruit Process and Dehydration Facility WDR Nitrate Management-Related Requirements Category Summary of Requirements Discharge Specifications & Solids Disposal The maximum daily discharge flow shall not exceed 0.042 mgd from August to September or 2,000 gpd the rest of the year.
 Application of wastewater to the orchard shall be at reasonable rates considering the crop, soil, climate, and irrigation management system.
 The nutrient loading of the orchard, including the nutrient value of organic and chemical fertilizers and of the wastewater, shall not exceed the crop demand.
-Groundwater Limitations • The discharge, in combination with other sources, shall not cause underlying ground water to contain waste constituents in concentrations greater than background water quality, except for EC.
+Groundwater Limitations The discharge, in combination with other sources, shall not cause underlying ground water to contain waste constituents in concentrations greater than background water quality, except for EC.
 The incremental increase in EC over a five-year period shall not exceed 20 μmhos/cm.
-Monitoring & Reporting Effluent monitoring includes annual nitrate monitoring Soil monitoring includes nitrate nitrogen, TKN and total nitrogen Supply water monitoring includes annual nitrate sample
+Monitoring & Reporting Effluent monitoring includes annual nitrate monitoring.
+Soil monitoring includes nitrate nitrogen, TKN and total nitrogen.
+Supply water monitoring includes annual nitrate sample.

-2.4.3.37.
+2.4.1.71.
 Wawona Packing Company Facility